AjaniBilby/AjaniBilby.github.io/docs/blog/async-js-performance-apr23.md

 ## Take Away

 Currently in V8's implementation of Javascript, `async` is just an abstraction of `Promise`s, and `Promise`s are just an abstraction of callbacks, and V8 doesn't appear to use the added information that an `async` function provides over a traditional callback to make any sort of optimisations.

+While the majority of async Javascript code is probably IO bounded instead of CPU, this likely won't affect the majority of Javascript code.
+However your code can still potentially be limited by these performance characteristics even if you're not the one doing the heavy CPU load.
+Potentially based on how you to interface with a given library could give you massively different performance characteristics depending no if you're using non-synchronous code or not, and the problem can be exacerbated depending on the implementation details of the library.